books by sam harrisreviewed by T. Nelson

 A clue about its content is on the back cover, where celebrities like Bill Maher, Ricky Gervais, and Andrew Yang praise the podcasts; one calls Harris a “genius.”
 In one interview, Timothy Snyder claims that President Trump's heroes are foreign dictators who did away with the rule of law after being elected.
 In another, where Harris and Glen Loury talk about racism, Loury accuses Harris of having “white privilege.”
 In the interview with Sapolsky, Harris himself asserts that studies claiming that alcohol protects against dementia were funded by Anheuser-Busch.

 It's not all political conspiracy theories; there are some pseudo-scientific conspiracy theories here as well, and I thought I detected a trace of skepticism in Harris's interview with Max Tegmark, who claims to believe that the universe is composed of mathematics.
 As with Bostrom's claim that AI poses an existential threat to humanity, it's hard to decide whether these claims are intended to be taken seriously or are just designed to attract publicity.
 Whatever this stuff is, it's not science.
+Sadly, many people seem to have trouble telling the difference.

 sep 07, 2020